Akella17/Beta-VAE/README.md

 # β - VAE

-Replicating DeepMind's papers ["β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework"](https://openreview.net/forum?id=Sy2fzU9gl) and ["Understanding disentangling in β-VAE"](https://arxiv.org/abs/1804.03599)
+This is an implementation of β-variational auto-encoders (β-VAE), the state-of-the-art model for unsupervised visual disentangled representation learning.
+This work replicating DeepMind's papers ["β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework"](https://openreview.net/forum?id=Sy2fzU9gl) and ["Understanding disentangling in β-VAE"](https://arxiv.org/abs/1804.03599)

 ## Dataset Description

-## dSprites Dataset

 [dSprites](https://github.com/deepmind/dsprites-dataset) is a dataset of 2D shapes procedurally generated from 6 ground truth independent latent factors.
 These factors are color, shape, scale, rotation, x and y positions of a sprite.